grafana/phlare/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

   # This configures the gRPC client used to report errors back to the
   # query-frontend.
-  # The CLI flags prefix for this block configuration is: query-scheduler
+  # The CLI flags prefix for this block configuration is:
+  # query-scheduler.grpc-client-config
   [grpc_client_config: <grpc_client>]

   # Service discovery mode that query-frontends and queriers use to find